 After that, you suddenly got the bullshit stories that people contrive with these tapes.
 They'll release their sex tape and then put out a story with it about how it was ill-gotten, when in reality they have already signed off and we have both signatures.
 In actuality, they're sending over lighting teams and putting them in locations to have sex like Farrah Abraham.
 With Farrah, they did such a piss poor job of concocting a good story that they got caught in their own lie.
 Look at the Kim Kardashian story.
 If the general public really believes that, then the general public are dumber than I think they are.

 When the Fappening happened, were you concerned for your business?

 My business is one where I have a code.
-The code is usually: If the celebrities filmed it themselves, or they knew they were being filmed, I will get involved with it.
+The code is usually: if the celebrity filmed it themselves, or they knew they were being filmed, I will get involved with it.
 If it is a clear invasion of privacy like the person didn't know it was getting shot, or the Fappening, I won't touch it.

-With the Fappening, they were stolen, so there was no fifty percent copyright holder or permission either from the sender or receiver of those images.
+With the Fappening they were stolen, so there was no 50 percent copyright holder or permission either from the sender or receiver of those images.
 I always need that for what I do.
-When I vet people who bring me tapes, I'm very much like a private eye.
+When I vet people who bring me tapes I'm very much like a private eye.
 Sometimes I'll question them to death to see if their story changes.
-When I realize that they are fifty percent copyright holders or that it was given to them, and it was all kosher, well then we'll go forward, and we'll make the deal happen.
+When I realize that they are 50 percent copyright holders or that it was given to them, and it was all kosher, well then we'll go forward and we'll make the deal happen.